"Stott's unique vocal delivery will pull you in with its simmering intensity..."

 Evolving from her indie folk full-length debut Pennsylvania, Anne recorded an experimentally enigmatic follow up, Love Never Dies, co-produced by Jon Evans, a touring and recording musician with Tori Amos, Sarah McLachlan and Linda Perry among others.
 Peaking at #19 on the Relix Magazine radio chart, Boston Spirit noted that “Even [Love Never Dies’] most vulnerable song turns loneliness into a life affirming anthem.”

 Anne’s songwriting is elastic, embracing elements as diverse as Indian chants, Eighties pop, and spoken word aesthetics, all while embodying the most essential characteristics of her narrative voice.
-While she believes that a song should be effective with only vocals and a single instrument, her arrangements employ the sonic power of the recording studio in what she deems, “The architecture of sound.
-It’s all creation and play.”
+While she believes that a song should be effective with only vocals and a single instrument, her arrangements employ the sonic power of the recording studio in what she deems, “The architecture of sound.”
+For her next album, Watershed Synapse Experience, Anne is collaborating with platinum producer Barb Morrison (Deborah Harry, LP, Rufus Wainwright).
+Sapiosexual, the first single off the album, embraces a more modern produced sound while simultaneously being the most raw track Anne has ever released.

 Tapping her training and experience as an actor, Anne created a one-woman show, Scorpio Blonde, a mix of songs and stories that premiered at the 2018 Afterglow Festival, and was staged in 2021 at Pilgrim House in Provincetown.
 Get Lost to Find Your Creativity, a lecture performance, was presented at the first-ever TEDx Provincetown.
 Never Washed: Scream Along with Billy, marked her film initiation as a director and producer.